-Forio.
-The Church of Santa Maria di Loreto (Chiesa Santa Maria di Loreto)
+Church of Santa Maria di Loreto, Forio

-Basilica of the virgin of Loreto, founded in the early 14th century, is located in the centre of Forio, at the intersection of Corso Avvocato Francesco Regine b Via Roma (map).
-The history of the сhurch began with the construction of a small chapel, which half a century later was extended considerably by 1580 the façade has acquired modern shape.
+The Basilica of the blessed virgin of Loreto (Chiesa Santa Maria di Loreto), founded in the early 14th century, is located in the center of Forio, at the intersection of Corso Avvocato Francesco Regine and Via Roma (on the map).
+The history of the сhurch began with the construction of a small chapel built by fishermen. a century and a half later, it was significantly expanded and by 1580 the facade had acquired a modern outline.

 The population of Forio quickly and in the 18th century the church no longer held all the parishioners.
 Then a large-scale reconstruction was initiated, lasting for almost a hundred years.
 As a result, the main nave is significantly lengthened, receiving a new transept and apse.
 In 1731, a bell tower with a clock was built.